paper.io Clone

 Core Features

-⚡ Trail Collisions — Cross any player's trail (or your own) and they're eliminated.
-Head-on collisions, self-intersections, and boundary kills are all handled server-side.
+Cross any player's trail (or your own) and they're eliminated.
+Head-on collisions, self-intersections, and boundary kills — all server-side.

-↻ Respawn System — Eliminated players respawn after a short delay with a brief invulnerability window.
-Spawn position algorithm ensures safe distance from other players.
+Eliminated players respawn after a short delay with brief invulnerability.
+Spawn algorithm ensures safe distance from other players.

-▦ 3D Rendering — Procedural mesh generation for territory and trails in full 3D.
-Vertex-colored territory grid, glowing emissive trails, and smooth position interpolation between server ticks.
+Procedural mesh generation for territory and trails in full 3D.
+Vertex-colored grid, glowing emissive trails, smooth position interpolation.

-△ Delta Compression — Only changed cells and players are transmitted per tick.
-Full state sent on join and periodically.
+Only changed cells and players transmitted per tick.
+Full state on join and periodically.
 RLE encoding for territory chunks minimizes bandwidth.

 | Layer | Technology | Details |